OpenEuroLLM/training-data-collection/README.md

 + `wds+register`: down- and upsampling based on WDS and web register annotations (see below).

-By default, sampling reads from the `source/` directories and writes into the `release/` directories for each dataset.
+By default, sampling reads from the `source/` directories and writes into the `release/` directories of each dataset.
-Outputs will be organized into sequentially numbered files of at most `shard` documents each.
+Outputs will be organized into sequentially numbered files, each containing at most `shard` documents.
-Output file organization can either mirror the directory structure of the source data (`pack: tree`), i.e. preserve whatever internal organization into parts, or “flat-pack” all output documents into a sequence of shards in the top-level `release/` directory (`pack: flat`).
+Output file organization can either mirror the directory structure of the source data (`pack: tree`), i.e. preserve whatever internal organization into parts there is in the source dataset, or “flat-pack” all outputs into a sequence of shards in the top-level `release/` directory (`pack: flat`).

 The first two sampling strategies are exemplified by e.g. the three parts specified in `baby/nemotron-cc-1.0/metadata.yaml`, where the `full` strategy takes no parameters, and the `random` one is given its target document `budget`